-Associate Director

-Location: First Floor, Room 143
+Director of Law Financial Aid Location: First Floor, Room 143

 The Florida A&M University College of Law offers a comprehensive financial aid program that includes institutional scholarships and federal loan programs to help eligible students meet the expenses associated with attaining a legal education.
 All students are required to complete a Free Application for Federal Student Aid (FAFSA).
 Funds are awarded and administered by the Office of Financial Aid at the College of Law in conjunction with the University's Office of Financial Aid.